2xic/tinyeth/src/network/journey.md

 I assume the problem is somewhere inside ecies, so I guess I should look at how other libraries have solved it tomorrow, and look at how ecies work in more detail..

+#### Day x + 2
+Did not work on this the last few days, but back at it today.

+So what we know is that something is wrong when we try to decrypt the message.
+The message is supposed to be encrypted based on the recipient public key ( ref . https://github.com/ethereum/EIPs/blob/master/EIPS/eip-8.md )

+So I tried to get the test vectors to work, and also read through the geth code for this ( https://github.com/ethereum/go-ethereum/blob/7194c847b6e7f545f2aad57d8eae0a046e08d7a4/crypto/ecies/ecies.go#L214 )

+I also tested some with pyecies, but it has the same problem as here.
+Not sure why.

+Tested with vaporyjs-devp2p, and they do not accept the packet either.
+Looks like they are doing some modifications.
+So I guess my plan for tomorrow is to dissemble how they do it to understand what is wrong.
+I think it's just a problem with how the shared secret is constructed.